top of page

 1992

 The Central States District was chosen by the International Society to test “LIFEBLOOD,” a new membership recruitment concept.
 If successful, the concept would be implemented in all districts of the Society.
 Water Street Junction from Luther College in Decorah, Iowa. became the first International Collegiate Quartet Champions.
-Members were Brady Swenson, Tenor; Jon Kohnen, Lead; Eric Monson, Baritone; and Travis Shaw, Bass.
+Members were Brady Swenson, Tenor; Jon Kohnen, Lead; Eric Monson, Baritone; and Travis Shaw.
+The Four Hoarsemen from University of Nebraska placed 2nd in the Collegiate Quartet Contest

 1993